Panos Y. Papalambros

 All artifacts surrounding us are the results of designing.
 Creating these artifacts involves making a great many decisions, which suggests that designing can be viewed as a decision-making process.
 An abstract description of the artifact using mathematical expressions of relevant natural laws, experience, and geometry is the mathematical model of the artifact.
 This model may contain many alternative designs, so criteria for comparing these alternatives can be introduced in the model.
 Within the limitations of such a model, the best, or optimum, design can be identified with the aid of mathematical methods.

-We have studied a variety of topics in design optimization and design science broadly classified below.
-See the submenus for relevant publications.
+Over four decades we have studied a variety of topics in design optimization and design science broadly classified below.
+See the research section for more information.

 Application Domains in Systems and Product Design: Architectural design • Automotive systems, especially hybrid and electric powertrains • Electromagnetic systems, especially antennas • Manufacturing and design integration • Structural design